Finite generators for countable group actions in the Borel and Baire category settings: Potential dichotomy theorems

 We now show that $\I := \gen{\J \cup \Pa \cup \Qa}$ is a generator.
 Indeed, fix distinct $x,y \in X$.
 If $x$ and $y$ are in different $E$-classes, then $\Z \J$ separates them.
 So we can assume that $x E y$.
 If $x,y \in A_{\w}$, then $\Z \Pa$ separates $x$ and $y$.
 Finally, if $x,y \in X'$, then $x,y \in X_e$, where $e = \rho(x)$ ($= \rho(y)$), and hence $\Z \Qa$ separates $x$ and $y$. \end{proof}

-\begin{remark} It is likely that the above dichotomies are also true for any amenable group using a uniform version of Krieger's theorem for amenable groups, cf. \cite{DP}, but I have not checked the details. \end{remark}
+\begin{remark} It is likely that the above dichotomies are also true for any amenable group using a uniform version of Krieger's theorem for amenable groups (see \cite{DP}), but the author has not checked the details. \end{remark}